 - If your mind does not function 100% then how it normally is, it’s better to stop.
 Take a break.
 Walk.
 Take a nap.
 Once you get back to work, you’ll feel like you’re more than ready to face the world.

 - Coffee makes the day 100% better.

 - Save.
 Invest.
 This is one of the hardest learning that I came across in this adult life.
 Save a portion of your salary or if it really is hard for you to set aside a portion, exercise smart shopping.
 Use that coupon.
-Use the cashback apps.
+Use cashback apps.
 Ditch the overrated coffee.
 You’ll thank yourself later on.

-- It’s okay to cut off toxic people, may they be family or friend.
+- It’s okay to cut off toxic people, may they be family or friends.
 Sometimes we hold on to people because we value them so much but in times where they weigh us down and they become too toxic for our lives, it’s about time to cut them off.
 Put your mental health first.

 - It’s time to give back to family and friends but more especially to mama and papa.

 - Kindness is the only thing that impresses me.
 Good looks get boring so fast.

 - Everyone is fighting a battle you know nothing about.
 This might sound so cliche but it’s true.
 I’ve dealt with a lot of people who seem so okay, so cheerful and so composed but at the back of those masks are people who are struggling.
 It pays to be kind to everyone you meet along the way.